lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 ### Step 5.1 - Transfer Ownership to your new Key Manager

-Create a payload for the [`transferOwnership(address)`](../../standards/smart-contracts/lsp14-ownable-2-step.md#transferownership) function and shift the ownership of your Universal Profile from your current LSP6 Key Manager.
+Create a calldata for the [`transferOwnership(address)`](../../standards/smart-contracts/lsp14-ownable-2-step.md#transferownership) function and shift the ownership of your Universal Profile from your current LSP6 Key Manager.

 <Tabs>